 Fundraising can be difficult without the right tools.
 One of the most important tools of crowdfunding is learning how to maintain good donor relationships.
-By communicating with your donors you not only get better results but also make your supporters feel valued.
-In this post we want to give you the best tools on how to write a fundraising update.
+By communicating with your donors you not only get better results, but also make your supporters feel valued.
+Here are the best tools for learning how to write a fundraising update.

 The first step to writing an update is to recognize how your donors have helped so far.
 Being grateful and sincere are very important.
 Often times we don’t realize how important a simple “Thank You” is to many people.
 After you have thanked everyone, let them know how close you are to your goal.
 It’s always better to come from an optimistic viewpoint when talking about funds generated.
 When you write your updates remember to include your custom hashtag.
 Link to your social media pages and any blogs you may be writing about your crowdfunding journey.
 Once you have given a brief update on your fundraising goals it is time to really connect with your supporters.

 - Why you are hopeful about your fundraiser.

 - What you are doing to reach your goal.